srnichols/StampsPattern/docs/Azure_Stamp_Pattern_Sample_App_Plan.md

 - Display of tenant branding (e.g., name/business identity in the app header).
 - Basic functionality (task creation, viewing, and analytics) working end-to-end.
 - Compatibility with Docker Desktop for local testing and Azure Container Apps for production.
+- Tasks can be grouped by category and filtered by category.
+- Tasks can be shared among team members of the same tenant with access control enforced per tenant.
+- Tasks support priority ranking (high, mid, low) and an archive state; archived tasks are hidden by default with a toggle to view.
+- Tasks can have an optional due date; overdue tasks are visually highlighted.
+- Tag-based keyword search returns relevant tasks quickly (by tag and basic text match in title/description).

 ## 3. High-Level Architecture Overview